 Once you've set up a plan for restoring your health data on a new iPhone or Apple Watch, you can start the upgrade process.
 Be sure to follow our guides to restoring your Apple Watch or iPhone from backup, as well as how to sync your Health data.

 Have any questions about moving your health data to a new iPhone or Apple Watch?
 Let us know down in the comments.

-Update January 2019: Updated for iOS 12 and macOS Mojave.
+Updated March 2020: Updated for iOS 13 and macOS Catalina.
 Serenity Caldwell contributed to an earlier version of this article.

 ○ Backing up: The ultimate guide